 John Lutz’s 10 Things to Know About Life After The Second City

-By The Second City | May 17, 2013
+by The Second City - May 17, 2013

 Ten years ago, I wrote a list entitled 15 Things You Should Know About Touring.
 Apparently, Second City still hands it out when new touring members are hired.
 This list is for when you are fired.
 Or more likely, when you decide to leave The Second City for bigger and better things.
 These come from my personal experience.
 Please take them or leave them.
 But I recommend that you take them: